-The project study area is located just northwest of the Fall Line which forms the divide between the Piedmont and the Coastal Plain geologic regions of South Carolina.
-Figure 3.7-1 shows the location of the project study area in relation to the Fall Line.
-To the northwest of the Fall Line is the Piedmont, with its igneous and metamorphic bedrock exposed; and to the southeast is the Coastal Plain, which comprises sedimentary sandand-clay formations.
+The majority of the Project Study Area is located just northwest of the Fall Line, which forms the divide between the Piedmont and the Coastal Plain geologic regions of South Carolina.
+Figure 3.7-1 shows the location of the Project Study Area in relation to the Fall Line.
+To the northwest of the Fall Line is the Piedmont, with its igneous and metamorphic bedrock exposed; and to the southeast is the Coastal Plain, which comprises sedimentary sand-and-clay formations.
 13 The majority of the project study area is located in the Piedmont and the underlying rocks are part of the Carolina Slate Belt.
-The rocks forming this portion of the Carolina Slate Belt are not true slate, but consist of fine grained shale and schist.14 These rocks typically have a low porosity but display complex fracture zones that form the conduits for water in the piedmont aquifer system.15 The bedrock in this area is overlain by saprolite that ranges in thickness from 0 to 100 ft.16 Saprolite is a layer of decomposed rock developed by weathering of the bedrock; it has high porosity but relatively low permeability.
+The rocks forming this portion of the Carolina Slate Belt are not true slate, but consist of fine grained shale and schist.14 These rocks typically have a low porosity but display complex fracture zones that form the conduits for water in the Piedmont aquifer system.15 The bedrock in this area is overlain by saprolite that ranges in thickness from 0 to 100 ft.16 Saprolite is a layer of decomposed rock developed by weathering of the bedrock; it has high porosity but relatively low permeability.
 Saprolite is typically the recharge zone for the underlying fractured bedrock.

-Groundwater availability in the piedmont aquifer system of this area is significantly less than in the aquifers of the nearby Coastal Plain.
-Water wells in this area are generally several hundred feet deep and have low yields, commonly less than 10 gallons per minute.
-Wells in the bedrock are widely used for domestic water supplies in the northwestern part of Richland County.17 In the project study area, most domestic water supplies are provided by local municipalities.
+Groundwater availability in the Piedmont aquifer system is significantly less than in the aquifers of the nearby Coastal Plain.
+Water wells in the Project Study Area are generally several hundred feet deep and have low yields, commonly less than 10 gallons per minute.
+Wells in the bedrock are widely used for domestic water supplies in the northwestern part of Richland County.17 In the Project Study Area, most domestic water supplies are provided by local municipalities.

-A small portion of the project study area is located southeast of the Fall Line and is therefore located in the Coastal Plain.
+A small portion of the Project Study Area is located southeast of the Fall Line and is therefore located in the Coastal Plain.
 Figure 3.7-2 illustrates the differences in the hydrogeology between the Piedmont and the Coastal Plain.
 In this area the igneous and metamorphic bedrock that are exposed in the Piedmont are overlain by geologically younger sand and clay layers.
-Since the areas of the project study area that are located in the coastal plain are so close to the fall line, the depth of sediments above the bedrock is relatively shallow.
-Groundwater resources in the coastal plain portion of the project study area exist in the form of shallow sand aquifers that sit atop of the fractured rock piedmont aquifer.
+Because the sections of the Project Study Area that are located in the Coastal Plain are so close to the fall line, the depth of sediments above the bedrock is relatively shallow.
+Groundwater resources in the Coastal Plain portion of the Project Study Area exist in the form of shallow sand aquifers that sit atop of the fractured rock Piedmont aquifer.